A Boy Named Liberty, and a Man for All Seasons

-Liberty Hyde Bailey, Jr. was born in a small frame house in the woods on March 15, 1858, just outside of the small settlement of South Haven, Michigan.
+Liberty Hyde Bailey, Jr. was born in a small frame house in the woods on March 15, 1858, near the small rural community of South Haven, Michigan.
 He inherited his father’s unusual name.
-Old Dana Bailey, father of Liberty Sr., had been an abolitionist in Vermont, and when he received word that his son had been born, he proclaimed, “Name him Liberty, for all shall be free!”
+His grand father, Dana Bailey, had been an abolitionist in Vermont, who when he received word that a son had been born, proclaimed, “Name him Liberty, for all shall be free!”
 That first Liberty would move to the Michigan frontier and become an important town founder in South Haven.

-Please peruse the tabs below to read through an abridged version of the fascinating life story of this national leader.
+Use the tabs below to read through an abridged version of the life story of this fascinating national leader.

 Within two years, Bailey received another job offer, this time from Cornell University in Ithaca, New York.
 Bailey’s interests in developing horticulture as a science that was relevant to rural people began to dovetail with his interests in agricultural education generally—he had experienced the generally low quality of education available to country children firsthand in South Haven.
 He remembered “instruction” that consisted of children standing in the front of a small schoolhouse reciting from books that they did not understand, and he knew there were more engaging ways to educate.
 He had in fact tried such a different approach in his first teaching job, as a teacher in the small rural school called Carl School while he was a student at MAC.
 He took his students outside and began to develop a learner-centered method of instruction that began with the curiosity of the child and emphasized the study of the child’s world.
 One might study, then, the squirrels and dandelions in the schoolyard which the children see everyday instead of recitations on rainforests and deserts which the children may never see.
 There are enough wonders in the everyday environment, Bailey argued, to keep anyone interested for a lifetime, and this process of “nature-study,” when added to the teacher’s pedagogical toolkit, would foster a love of those everyday wonders.
 “Little children love the dandelions,” Bailey famously wrote; “why may not we?”
 And most importantly, hands-on learning engaged a greater diversity of children than other modes of teaching, since it involved all five senses and fostered curiosity and discovery.